aws-samples/eks-workshop-v2/website/docs/introduction/navigating-labs.md

 ## Resetting your EKS cluster

 In the event that you accidentally configure your cluster in a way that is not functioning you have been provided with a mechanism to reset your EKS cluster as best we can which can be run at any time.
 Simply run the command `prepare-environment` and wait until it completes.
 This may take several minutes depending on the state of your cluster when it is run.

+## Next Steps

+Now that you're familiar with the format of this workshop, head to the [Getting started](/docs/introduction/getting-started) lab or skip ahead to any module in the workshop with the top navigation bar.